ansys/pymapdl/doc/examples.rst

 Examples
 ========

 These examples show how ANSYS binary and ASCII files can be read and displayed using pyansys.
 These examples are meant to demonstrate the capabilities of pyansys.
 For more details see the other reference pages.

 Loading and Plotting an ANSYS Archive File
 ------------------------------------------

 .. _examples_ref:

-ANSYS archive files containing solid elements (both legacy and current) can be loaded using ReadArchive and then converted to a vtk object.
+ANSYS archive files containing solid elements (both legacy and modern) can be loaded using ReadArchive and then converted to a vtk object.

 .. code:: python